 FLEAS & TICKS

-Since we are an open shop we can not accept dogs that have fleas.
+For the protection of all of our customers we do not accept dogs that have fleas.
 If we notice fleas while bathing or grooming, we will call for you to pick up the dog.

 Traditionally, it has been recommended that all dogs should have hair-free ears and ear plucking has been a routine component of dog grooming.
 However, recent evidence has revealed that ear plucking in the normal, healthy ear may not be necessary.
 Excessive ear plucking may inadvertently result in micro-trauma and inflammation to the ear canals and this may predispose your dog to an ear infection.
 Ear plucking may still be necessary for dogs with a history of ear infections since plucking minimizes trapping of excess ear debris.
 If your pet has frequent ear infections, check with your veterinarian whether the ear hairs should be plucked.
 A good alternative to ear plucking would be the trimming of excessive long hairs from the ear.
 This may help reduce the amount of “ear wax” that gets trapped in the ear hairs thereby minimizing the ear odor.
 Ears will be plucked on request and will require a signed waiver.